-The Contra Costa Council on Homelessness, serving at the pleasure of the Board of Supervisors, provides advice and input on the operations of homeless services, program operations, and program development efforts in Contra Costa County.
-Further, the Council on Homelessness establishes the local process for applying, reviewing and prioritizing project applications for funding in HUD Homeless Assistance Grant Competitions, including the Continuum of Care (CoC) Program and the Emergency Solutions Grant (ESG) Program.
-The Council will review, update, and approve the Council on Homelessness Governance Charter at least annually and will update these By-Laws when appropriate.
+The Contra Costa Council on Homelessness, appointed by the Board of Supervisors, provides advice and input on the operations of homeless services, program operations, and program development efforts in Contra Costa County.
+Further, the Council on Homelessness establishes the local process for applying, reviewing and prioritizing project applications for funding in U.S. Department of Housing and Urban Development (HUD) Homeless Assistance Grant Competitions, including the Continuum of Care (CoC) Program and the Emergency Solutions Grant (ESG) Program.
+The Council will review, update, and approve the Council on Homelessness Governance Charter at least annually and will update these Bylaws when appropriate.